StrangeNoob/animepahe-dl-desktop/README_DESKTOP.md

 - Cookie: the backend generates a random `__ddg2_` cookie for each session.
 - Host URL: configurable in the toolbar; persisted to the OS config dir.
 - Parallel decrypt assumes IV=0 (matching the shell script behaviour).
-- The Rust backend now evaluates the obfuscated player script in an embedded JS engine, so no external Node runtime is needed during downloads.
+- The Rust backend now evaluates the obfuscated player script with the pure-Rust `boa_engine`, so no external Node runtime is needed during downloads.

 Troubleshooting
 - Ensure `ffmpeg` is either bundled (see `src-tauri/resources/ffmpeg/`) or available on PATH, and that Node.js is installed for the development build tooling.